Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Abstract

 \section{Abstract}

-With the rapid development of large language models (LLMs), how to efficiently evaluate them has become an important research question.
-Existing evaluation methods often suffer from high costs, limited test formats, the need of human references, and systematic evaluation biases.
-To address these limitations, our study introduces the Auto-PRE, an automatic LLM evaluation framework based on peer review.
-In contrast to previous studies that rely on human annotations, Auto-PRE selects evaluator LLMs automatically based on their inherent traits including consistency, self-confidence, and pertinence.
-We conduct extensive experiments on three tasks: summary generation, non-factoid question-answering, and dialogue generation.
-Experimental results indicate our Auto-PRE achieves state-of-the-art performance at a lower cost.
-Moreover, our study highlights the impact of prompt strategies and evaluation formats on evaluation performance, offering guidance for method optimization in the future.
+The rapid development of large language models (LLMs) has highlighted the need for efficient and reliable methods to evaluate their performance.
+Traditional evaluation methods often face challenges like high costs, limited task formats, dependence on human references, and systematic biases.
+To address these limitations, we propose Auto-PRE, an automatic LLM evaluation framework inspired by the peer review process.
+Unlike previous approaches that rely on human annotations, Auto-PRE automatically selects evaluator LLMs based on three core traits: consistency, pertinence, and self-confidence, which correspond to the instruction, content, and response stages, respectively, and collectively cover the entire evaluation process.
+Experiments on three representative tasks, including summarization, non-factoid QA, and dialogue generation, demonstrate that Auto-PRE achieves state-of-the-art performance while significantly reducing evaluation costs.
+Furthermore, the structured and scalable design of our automatic qualification exam framework provides valuable insights into automating the evaluation of LLMs-as-judges, paving the way for more advanced LLM-based evaluation frameworks.